UW-Hydro/VIC/README.txt

 New Features:
 -------------

-Added the input/output variables RUNOFF_IN and OUT_RUNOFF_IN, allowing input
-of runoff from upslope grid cells into the lake model.
+Added channel inflow from upstream into the lake to the list of forcing variables.
+Added lake water balance terms to input/output variables.

 	Files Affected: